avulman/avulman/README.md

 ## Objective

-#### My journey in computer science has led me to develop a passion for cybersecurity, and I'm now eager to transition into this field, specifically aiming to join any entry-level job and develop into a Cybersecurity Analyst.
+#### My journey in computer science has led me to develop a passion for cybersecurity, and I'm now eager to transition into this field, specifically aiming to join any entry-level/internship position to apply my theoretical knowledge and get hands-on experience.

 ## Certifications
 ### Google IT Support Professional Certificate *(in progress)*